The Traveller’s Ring with an AA Tanzanite.

 It is not always known that the Third degree was not originally part of Craft Masonry and was written and included later.
 It is posited that this may be so more speculative Brothers may reach the level of “Master Mason” because the Third Degree, or something similar, was traditionally given only to those who served as Master of the Lodge.
 So, following the oldest traditions of the craft, this ring enables the wearer to bring the ritual with them.

 Being so detailed, this ring is considerably more difficult to make than our other items.
 It has required three years of work, over many months of design, months of carving, and two months of casting/molding.
-To create the waxes for each customer's ring requires further lowering the viscosity of the wax, treating the mold interior to reduce surface tension, and development and use of a proprietary vacuum bag / injection wax technique.
 The weight of the ring is also above average, at approximately 24 grams in silver for a size 10.5, and over an ounce in 14k Gold.
 These are the limits of our jewelry manufacturing technology, and unfortunately this difficulty and weight is reflected a bit in the price, but we hope that the art craft and design of it all will remove any hesitation.
 Plus it could really come in handy some night at Lodge!

 Dedicated to the GAOTU and the Global Craft.